 So what worked and what did not?

-Short term programs did not work!
+Short-term improvement programs did not work!

 The longer the program the better!
 We have all heard about quick weight loss programs.
 A very few really do take some weight off quickly in time for that reunion.
-The problem with quick weight loss programs is that the weight comes right back on and usually brings some of its friends.
+The problem with quick weight loss programs is that the weight comes right back on a, d usually brings some of its friends.
 The net result – you weigh more after the crash diet than before.